 This meetup group is aimed at developers and startups in the San Francisco area who are interested in connecting with others in the tech community, learning new skills, and staying up-to-date on the latest technologies.
 The group holds in-person events at the Microsoft Reactor SF, including presentations, workshops, and networking opportunities with industry experts.
 The events are designed to help attendees enhance their careers or personal learning in the fields of coding, data science, cybersecurity, and product design.
 All skill levels are welcome to join.

 This meetup group brings together lawyers, policymakers, technologists, and academics to discuss and find creative solutions to issues at the intersection of law and technology.
-Events such as meetups, hackathons, and workshops allow members to identify areas where technology can improve and inform the practice of law and where law and policy can adapt to rapidly changing technology.
+Events such as meetups, hackathons, and workshops allow members to identify areas where technology such as law firm software can improve and inform the practice of law and where law and policy can adapt to rapidly changing technology.
 The group aims to connect professionals with shared interests in this field and facilitate discussions and collaboration.